Magsers/ict2_moviesApp_assignment/README.md

 * Display a list of current shows Eg: movies, tv series, upcoming movies and top rated movies.
 Shows a poster image for each with some details.
 * Display more detailed information on a show (tv series or movie) from the above list by clicking its 'More Info ..' button.
 The details include plot, genres, runtime, revenue, etc.
 * Show extracts from written reviews for a show (tv series or movie).
-* Show the full review text for a review.
+* Show the full review text for a review for tv series and movies.
 * Add either tv series or movies to your favourites list which is displayed on a favourites page.
 * Write a review for one of your favourite tv shows or movies.
 * The cast list is listed for each show and if you click Full Cast a list of the all the actors in a show are listed.